simonmclean/triptych.nvim/README.md

 ## ⚙️ Configuration

 Below is the default configuration.
-Feel free to overwrite any of these.
+Feel free to override any of these.

 Key mappings can either be a string, or a table of strings if you want multiple bindings.